system-777/popgen-blog/content/posts/5-unsupervised-admixture.md

 ---

 ### Preparing the Dataset
 Download the appropriate ADMIXTURE binary and either place it in your dataset directory or make it globally accessible.
-For this run, I included a subset of West Asian populations along with a few adjacent populations.
+For this run, I included a subset of West Asian populations along with a few adjacent populations (around 150 samples in total).
 Linkage Disequilibrium (LD) pruning was applied beforehand.
 If you're unsure how to prune your dataset, refer to the previous post.

 Even after pruning, my dataset still contained over 140,000 SNPs.
 Since ADMIXTURE can be memory-intensive, especially given that multiple runs are often needed for interpretation, it's a good idea to reduce the dataset further using PLINK’s `--thin-count` flag.
 This randomly subsamples SNPs and significantly speeds up ADMIXTURE runs.